Thibstars/Bromine/README.md

 * Highlighting WebElements;
 * Cookies management;
 * Customizable action and wait implementations;
+* Storing By locator in WebElementByProxy (not provided in Selenium);

 ## Dependencies ##
 * Selenium Server Standalone 3.0.0;